cruelscript/lists/README.md

-# list
+# Linked List

-Linked list data structure which stores integer numbers.
+Here are some implementations of a template Linked list data structure.

+### Tasks C++

 List does not include repeating elements.
 List elements are in ascending order.

-This Data Structure contains:
+Implement these operations and constructors:

 - Constructor
 - Move Constructor